sheila-anne/sheila-anne/src/pages/pura-vida-retreat.md

 - 1 Cultural experience (think dance class or local farm tour, you just never know!)
 - 2 - 3 Beach days (by shuttle) and/or hang by the pool
 - Virtual community sessions before and after the retreat
-- Krysta-Lyn and Sheila Anne's dedicated hearts, ears, and arms (hugs) to guide and support you wherever you are in your journey
+- Expert, heart-felt facilitation from Krysta-Lyn and Sheila Anne, supporting you wherever you are in your journey
 - LIFE LONG COMMUNITY & FRIENDSHIP - there is a reason why our retreaters come back year after year!
 - Transportation to/from Liberia airport (if you arrive within a window/time frame that will be provided closer to trip for group transport)
 - Transportation to Tamarindo's Local Night Market (food, art and dancing!)